-What are Appropriate Uses of ELPA21 Summative Scores?
+What Are Appropriate Uses of ELPA21 General Summative Scores?

 ELPA21 scores represent a snapshot of student proficiency at one point in time.
-The assessment was designed so that scores may be used to:
+The summative assessment was designed so that scores may be used to:

-- inform initial placement decisions - measure English language proficiency progress year to year, allowing teachers and parents to monitor annual progress towards proficiency; - inform EL reclassification decisions; - inform state accountability calculation and reporting; - inform evaluations of program effectiveness for various subgroups of students and adjust educational programming and resources as needed; and - help school officials identify the types of professional development and/or support that teachers need.
+- measure of English language proficiency progress year to year, allowing teachers and parents to monitor annual progress towards proficiency; - inform EL reclassification decisions; - inform state accountability calculation and reporting;

+- inform evaluations of program effectiveness for various subgroups of students and adjust educational programming and resources as needed; and - help school officials identify the types of professional development and/or support that teachers need.

-What are Appropriate Uses of ELPA21 Dynamic Screener Results?
+What Are Appropriate Uses of ELPA21 Dynamic Screener Results?

-ELPA21 screener results represent a brief snapshot of student proficiency across the four language domains.
-The screener is designed so that domain and overall proficiency results can help inform district staff regarding the initial language proficiency of an arriving student.
-In addition, ELPA21 screener results help districts meet program entrance requirements regarding the screening of potential English learners arriving to the districts each year.
+ELPA21 screener results represent a brief snapshot of proficiency across the four language domains as students are considered for EL status when entering school.
+The ELPA21 Dynamic Screener was designed so that score results may be used to:

+- provide entry-level information of a student's English language proficiency; - inform district staff regarding the initial language proficiency of an arriving student; and - help districts meet program entrance requirements regarding the screening of potential English learners arriving to school districts each year.